19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Alarm.md

 | Range    | Touch                                                                 |
 | Domains  | [Air](../../Spell%20Domains/Air.md)                                   |

-You can touch one object, creature, or create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md).
+You can touch one object, creature, or create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md) for the duration.

 If a creature enters the aura or touches the object, then a magical alarm with a noise of your choosing goes off in your head.
 The spell then ends.